Healthy Recipes Blog

 Notes

 • You can keep the leftovers in an airtight container in the fridge for up to four days.
 Reheat them gently in the microwave, covered, at 50% power.
-Sometimes, I slice the cold leftovers into thin strips and add them to a salad.
+I don't like to reheat steaks, so I usually slice the cold leftovers into thin strips and add them to a salad or a wrap.

 Nutrition per Serving